The content on this page is marketing communication

 1. Summary

-Responsibility for execution of the following disclosure for the equity funds falls to the respective portfolio manager of the fund together with SKAGEN's ESG team.
+The funds all adhere to the same ESG Integration Strategy for their individual investment mandates.
+Responsibility for execution of the following disclosure for the equity funds falls to the respective portfolio manager of the fund together with Storebrand’s R&O Team (Risk & Ownership Team).

 The investment process for the equity funds adheres to an ESG Integration Strategy throughout the investment lifecycle.
 The ESG Integration Strategy is intended to enhance the overall investment objective of each product mandate; namely to provide the best possible risk-adjusted returns to unit holders.
 While the equity funds each have their own particular mandate and investment strategy, the same four ESG pillars apply to each of the investment cases they identify.
 These four pillars consist of:

-In the investment process of the equityfunds SKAGEN manages environmental and social factors by applying binding elements throughout the investment process.
+In the investment process of the equity funds, environmental and social factors are managed by applying binding elements throughout the investment process.
 Exclusion and negative screening of a range of non-sustainable products, businesses and activities are the first steps deployed to assess the environmental and social characteristics of an investment.
 Second, when constructing an investment thesis, environmental, social and governance characteristics are collected, measured, and assessed, at the same time as an enhanced due diligence is carried out on the climate risk of companies in high-emitting sectors.
 Third, ESG factsheets are compiled for each fund to provide deeper insights into material ESG factors at investment level, supported by a traffic light model to indicate the estimated degree of ESG risks or opportunities.
-The product assesses the double materiality of environmental and social characteristics that are of relevance at investment level.
+The products assess the double materiality of environmental and social characteristics that are of relevance at investment level.
 Lastly, active ownership through dialogue, engagement and voting is a lever that is deployed by the products to monitor and engage with investees.
 Double materiality considerations are continuously assessed.
 If salient sustainability risks (harm to investment) or principle adverse impacts (potential harm by investing) do not show signs of improvement, the holding in an investee company will ultimately have to be divested should the investee company fail to mitigate these.
-Quarterly checks and controls of the products are conducted by SKAGEN's ESG team to monitor developments of events and general exposure, to ensure alignment with the Sustainable Investment Policy of the entity and broader Storebrand Group.
+Quarterly checks and controls of the products are conducted by the R&O Team to monitor developments of events and general exposure, to ensure alignment with the Storebrand Sustainable Investment Policy.

 2. No sustainable investment objective